Ellipse Standard Form Calculator

 To calculate the standard equation of an ellipse, we first need to know what makes an ellipse.
 Simply speaking, when we stretch a circle in one direction to create an oval, that makes an ellipse.

-Here's the standard form or equation of an ellipse with center (0,0) and semi-major axis on the x-axis (if ):
+Here's the standard form or equation of an ellipse with its center at (0,0) and semi-major axis on the x-axis (if ):

 - - The coordinates of an arbitrary point on the ellipse;